Definition

 PGP's challenges

-PGP's success was largely a result of offering early users access to strong cryptography with little or no investment in software licenses.
+PGP's success was primarily due to offering early users access to strong cryptography with little or no investment in software licenses.
 However, implementing and using PGP can be challenging for the following reasons:

-- Usability.
-PGP implementations tend to be difficult to use, whether at the command line or in a GUI.
+• Usability.
+PGP implementations tend to be challenging to use, whether at the command line or in a GUI.

-- Conceptual complexity.
+• Conceptual complexity.
 New users often have difficulty understanding key PGP concepts and processes.
+Users should know how it works so that they do not accidentally create security holes.

-- Decentralized infrastructure.
+• Decentralized infrastructure.
 Using a web of trust can pose a problem when there are not enough participants in the larger general population.
+Likewise, PGP does not anonymize users.
+Although the main data is encrypted, senders and recipients of emails sent through a PGP tool are still traceable.

 PGP vs. OpenPGP and GNU Privacy Guard

-Although originally conceived of as proprietary software, PGP became popular with computer professionals and organizations in the 1990s.
+Although initially conceived as proprietary software, PGP became popular with computer professionals and organizations in the 1990s.
 After being published as an information standard in 1996, PGP was renamed OpenPGP and moved to the IETF standards track in 1998.

 There is still confusion about the term PGP, which until recently was used to refer to the freeware and commercial programs first developed by Zimmermann.
 It is now more commonly used to describe any software that supports the OpenPGP protocol specification.

 GPG was one of the first OpenPGP implementations.
-It is an open source version of PGP published under GPL.
+It is a free and open source version of PGP published under GPL.

 History of PGP